 It is very important to take into account that leaks can also arise from improper care of the diaper!
-Possible leaks can occur from detergent and softener (when washing cloth diapers, you should not use laundry softeners!) residue that have clogged the pores of the fabric.
+Possible leaks can occur from detergent and softener (when washing cloth diapers, you should not use laundry softeners!) residue that has clogged the pores of the fabric.
 If there is a suspicion that the absorption of cloth diapers has been affected by detergent deposits, we recommend that diapers and liners be washed a couple of times without detergents, only in warm water!

 How many inserts should be put in one diaper?

 One diaper can accommodate 1 or 2 inserts, depending on the needs of absorption.
 When putting in more than 2 inserts there is a risk that the baby will not be comfortable and it will create compression leaks.
-We also have thinner booster inserts, which gives extra absorbency and are not very thick.
+We also have thinner booster inserts, which give extra absorbency and are not very thick.

 How many inserts should I buy?